 - A small, collaborative, hands-on learning environment.
 Bring your laptop because you’ll be doing, not listening.

 - Sixteen+ hours of learning in a relaxed and picturesque setting.

 - Develop a repertoire of new tools and tactics to effectively integrate technology into your lessons.

 What you will learn.

-The two day workshop is based on my framework of Discovery, Discussion, and Demonstration.
+The two day workshops are based on my framework of Discovery, Discussion, and Demonstration.
 The first day is focused helping students use technology to discover and discuss.
 Day two is focused on demonstrating knowledge by creating new digital content including podcasts, videos, and other multimedia productions.
 Abbreviated outlines of each day are posted below.

 - Teaching students how to search effectively.